Why Drink More Water?

 2. Weight Loss

 Drinking water helps you lose weight by acting as an effective appetite suppressant so you will feel fuller and eat less – all with zero calories!
 Drinking plenty of water also prevents fluid retention, because your body won’t try to retain water if it’s getting enough.
+Managing your cravings could be as simple as drinking more water.

 Additionally, multiple research studies have demonstrated that drinking a large, cool glass of water will increase your metabolism by 24-30% for up to 90 minutes.